-Choose the Right Career Development Professional
+Choose the Right Professional

-Share Your Expectations With the Counselor
+Share Your Expectations With the Career Counselor

-Don't Be Late for Your Appointment
+Be On Time For Your Appointment

 Don't Expect a Career Counselor To Tell You What Career Is Best for You